eadali/eadali.github.io/docs/research/index.md

 When encountering unknown scenarios, the system doesn’t just ask for help—it flags and archives the sensor data as a high-value edge case.
 These samples are stored for future training, ensuring human feedback permanently expands the system's robustness.

----
-## The Failure of Manual Logic
-Human intuition alone cannot scale to this level of complexity.
-We simply cannot write enough "if-then" rules to cover the infinite variety of the real world.
-Because these patterns are too intricate for manual programming, the system must learn to extract its own logic directly from the data it encounters.
-By moving away from rigid, human-coded instructions and toward a model that learns in a reasonable, data-driven way, the system can discover hidden relationships that our own biases might overlook.
-This ensures the machine's growth is grounded in actual experience rather than the limited scope of human foresight.

 ## References
 * Jang, H., et al. (2025).
 MOANA: Multi-radar dataset for maritime odometry and autonomous navigation application.
 The International Journal of Robotics Research.